TryAventum/docs/src/md-docs/tutorial/blog/setup-the-requirements/index.md

 ## Node.js

-Make sure you have [Node.js](https://nodejs.org/) installed on your system.
+Make sure you have [Node.js](https://nodejs.org/)(LTS version is recommended) installed on your system.

 ## Aventum CLI